jiwonhan1/Signal/README.md

 Signal is an Android mobile application that shares locations where they have non-reception or bad-recaiption.
 <br/>
 Signal will provide the platform that people share the bad/non reception area information.
 A user is able to report the reception information on the Signal app.
-Based on information, Users could prepare before having a unexpectable reception issue.
+Based on information, users could prepare before having a unexpectable reception issue.
 User also could find the secret service spots in non-reception area.

 ## 2. User Persona & flow